vincent-lowe/xsettlers/README.md

 xSettlers is a galactic expansion game.

+* Send out ships,
+* find resources,
-Send out ships, find resources, mine those resources, build cheap stuff with it, sell it to others, get rich!
+* mine those resources,
+* build cheap stuff with it,
+* sell it to others,
+* get rich!

+Other fun things too.
+Like blowing stuff up!